squeed/notes/CNI-SPEC.md

 If the CNI plugin is successful, it MUST return with a zero exit code and a result structure as defined below.

 If an interface of the requested name already exists in the container, the CNI plugin MUST return with an error.

+A runtime should not call ADD twice (without an intervening DEL) for the same `(CNI_CONTAINERID, CNI_IFNAME)` tuple.
+This implies that a given container ID may be added to a specific network more than once only if each addition is done with a different interface name.

 **Input:**